lncRNAAddict/ChromNetworkMotif/README.md

 ## Example chromatin-state marked network data

 The folder `Data` contains an exampe chromatin-state marked chromatin interaction network file.
 The interactions are chromatin loops mediated by CTCF protein in human HeLa cell line.
-There are four chromatin states: `Active`, `Repressed`, `Poised`, and 'Weak`.
+There are four chromatin states: `Active`, `Repressed`, `Poised`, and `Weak`.